SupriyaAdep/app-builder-docs/docs/customization-api/quickstart.md

 sidebar_custom_props: { icon: "settings" }
 ---

 The following guide describes how to quickly get started with Customization API to modify your App Builder application.

-As a showcase we will be exploring how to override the default ChatBubble component with our own component while retaining all of its functionality.
+As a showcase we will be exploring how to override the default ChatBubble component with our own component and adding a userbubble that displays the first character of the username alongside the chatbubble.

 ## INITIALIZING